 Part of the Bois de Boulogne (check the Bois de Boulogne article) – the very varied park edging all the West of Paris on more than 8 km² – the Parc de Bagatelle is surely one of the most beautiful and romantic places in Paris if you’re looking for a calm, elegant, flowered and isolated garden, off the beaten tracks of touristic Paris.

 Formerly an aristocratic garden laid out by a Scottish landscapist in the 1780s for king Louis XVI’s brother, it was owned by different British aristocrats in the 19th century (including Richard Wallace, famous for his elegant drinking fountains in Paris), before it was finally purchased by the Paris municipality in 1905, who increased its fame by organizing a yearly competition of rose growing and displaying.

-You can reach Bagatelle with the buses 43, 93 or 244 (or walk about 20 minutes from the Fondation Louis Vuitton).
+You can reach Bagatelle with buses 43, 93, or 244 (or walk about 20 minutes from the Fondation Louis Vuitton).